-99. The Vermont Endangered Species Law (Title 10, Sections 5401 to 5403) governs activities related to the protection of endangered and threatened species.
+- 85. The Vermont Endangered Species Law (Title 10, Sections 5401 to 5403) governs activities related to the protection of endangered and threatened species.
 Generally, a person shall not "take, possess or transport wildlife or plants that are members of an endangered or threatened species."
-(Title 10, Section 5403(a)) Disturbance of a endangered or threatened species is considered a taking.
-(Title 10, Section 4001)

-100. No species protected by this law have been identified at the project.
+Disturbance of an endangered plant is considered a taking.
+(Title 10, Section 4001) - 86.
+The applicant states that since the Pierce Mills project has historically operated in a mode that closely emulated run-of-river operation, the proposed true run-of-river operating mode will not affect the calcareous river-bank seep community identified in Finding 64; and that for most of the year the site is protected from major river fluctuations by the hydroelectric operation.
+(AIR No. 5) - 87.
+No endangered or threatened plants or animals are known to inhabit the project reach.